Formbricks

 Why engagement matters: the numbers

-The business case for engagement is not soft.
-It is grounded in decades of meta-analytic research.
+The business case for engagement is grounded in peer-reviewed meta-analytic research, not opinion.

-These numbers are consistent across industries and geographies.
 Engagement is not a morale metric.
-It is a performance metric.
+It is a performance metric with a strong empirical record behind it.

 40+ employee engagement survey questions by category